7 Ways to Motivate Yourself in Sales

-A good sales manager will do her best to keep her team pumped up and selling happily, but even the best sales manager can't be psyching you up every hour of every day.
+A good sales manager will do their best to keep their team pumped up and selling happily, but even the best sales manager can't be psyching you up every hour of every day.
 Top-tier salespeople take responsibility for their own lives and know how to keep selling even when everything seems to be going wrong.
 You too can motivate yourself with the following tricks.

 Set Specific Goals

-Yes, you almost certainly have quotas handed down from upper management, but are you going to let someone else decide what you're capable of?
+Yes, you almost certainly will have quotas handed down from upper management.
+However, that is no reason to let those quota determine or limit your capabilities.
 Look at your past performance, think about how much money you want to take home in your next commission check, and set yourself a specific goal that's customized to you.

 Your sales totals may be dismal this week, but if you can look back and remind yourself that you've made 300 cold calls, you'll feel better about the fact that you are indeed putting in the effort and will soon be rewarded by success.